 More recently, deep tech synthetic biology company Zymergen saw its share price plummet in August 2021 as it announced that several potential customers were having problems implementing Hyaline, a high-quality flexible film used on the screens of electronics.
 The company said it “no longer expects product revenue in 2021 and expects product revenue to be immaterial in 2022”.
 Founder and CEO Josh Hoffman stepped down after the share price plummeted.

-The antidote to this 'smoke and mirrors investing' is milestone-based investing alongside effective due diligence.
-Primarily, it avoids the spectacular implosions, usually around deep tech, as seen in the examples of Theranos and Nikola, by requiring proof of progress at each stage – and in the case of Zymergen, a closer look at the company’s product would have saved massive investor losses even though there was no fraud involved.
+Many of the investors had little or no experience in health or technology investing.
+The antidote to this knowledge gap and inflated founder claims is milestone-based investing alongside effective due diligence.
+Primarily, it avoids the spectacular implosions, usually around deep tech, as seen in the examples of Theranos and Nikola, by requiring proof of progress at each stage – this would not have allowed Holmes to continue her ‘smoke and mirrors’ deception and in the case of Zymergen, a closer look at the company’s product would still have saved massive investor losses even though there was no fraud involved.

 Michael Kauffman, a principal at US technical due diligence consultancy Tech DNA, says that in the hundreds of deals the company has worked on to assess technical quality, actual falsehoods – as in the Theranos case – are rare, but underlying technical weaknesses that affect a deal’s validity are not.
 “In many cases, these are fixable and simply increase deal cost, but in some the underlying technical debt we find is significant enough to fundamentally call into question the deal theory – even for products or services already in market," he says.